tuncak30/custom-built-image-rotation-algorithm/README.md

 - **src/Utils.js** -> A simple regex for only allowing numbers and dash on text inputs

 ###References
-We used this question on stackoverflow for creating a rotation algorithm on our canvas elemnt https://stackoverflow.com/questions/65836588/rotating-an-image-without-canvasrenderingcontext2d-rotate
+We used this question on stackoverflow for creating a rotation algorithm on our canvas element https://stackoverflow.com/questions/65836588/rotating-an-image-without-canvasrenderingcontext2d-rotate